flabbyninja/scratch/scripts/file_encrypt/README.md

 This was written to run on `git-bash` in Windows 10.
 It should run fine in other Linux distributions or setups with little to no changes if needed.

+Also, spaces in filename are usually evil.
+There's a helper script here to help you get rid of them.
+Just replace them with underscores.
+It will save you so much pain over time.
+Run something like this and feel clean again...

+`find . -type f -name '* *' -exec remove_file_spaces.sh {} \;`

 ## Usage

 `file_encrypt.sh <dir>`